zettatips/guipassword/README.md

 ================================
 Java Password Generator will help you to generate a secure and hard to guess password.
 You can choose your password length, and select at least one out of four conditions which are:
-1. uppercase letter,
+1. Uppercase letter
-2. lowercase letter,
+2. Lowercase letter
-3. digits
+3. Digits
-4. special characters.
+4. Special characters

 Getting Started With Development
 ---------------